anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-09-5-manage-lineage.md

 <hr>

 This concludes the lab module.
+Proceed to the [next module.](module-10-1-data-profiling.md)

 <hr>